-Screwups, setbacks, and struggles are a part of life.
 In fact, daring to take on life’s most meaningful challenges involves substantial risk of failure.
-Whether you did or didn’t have control over the factors that contributed to a failure, it’s a painful, disorienting, and sometimes shame-inducing experience.
+Whether you did or didn’t have control over the factors that contributed to a failure, it can cut deep, sometimes in ways that are painful, disorienting, and shame-inducing.

-Most of us are hardwired to avoid pain and look for quick and easy ways to relieve it.
-This innate response can reduce our capacity to recover from future struggles and can negatively impact our health.
-Fortunately, there are steps we can take to help us cope, learn, and grow from life’s inevitable difficulties.
-We encourage you to embrace the potential that resides in failure because there is so much it can teach us.
+Most of us are hard wired to avoid pain or we look for quick fixes to relieve it.
+This innate response can reduce our capacity to recover from struggles and can negatively impact our health.
+But, there are steps we can take to help us respond to failure in a more positive way.
+Failure is, after all, one of life’s greatest teachers.

 How to Bounce Back From Failure:

 When we let the truth in, we often realize that our initial version of what happened might not tell the whole story.
 Accepting the truth might mean acknowledging that you weren’t the best fit for that role, compatible with a partner, did not have the skills (yet) to be successful in a class, or that your life direction needs an adjustment.
 It could also be that a situation was unfair and no amount of effort would have made a difference.
 In most cases, it means admitting that we’re all human and a work in progress.
 If you’re struggling to accept the truth and let it go, reflect on what is holding you back.

 Check out these tips to help you find truth and let go:

 - Revise your story.
 Revisit the story of your failure.
 Is it honest and accurate?
 Or are some parts filled with judgment, blame, guilt, or shame?
 Try rewriting it without self-deprecation or blame.
 If shame appears, change the narrative so that you avoid defining yourself by a single failure.
 Failing doesn’t mean you are a failure; it means you’re human.